wattahay/cli-game-scripts/README.md

 	* change font size (changes board size)
 	* change font
 	* change color schemes
-	* allow you to create user profiles
+	* make user profiles
-* change font sizes

 ###----- File Tweaks -----
-Edit these seetings in the beast.py file to change the game.
+Edit these settings in the beast.py file to change the game.
 (These settings might be added to an options menu in the future.

 * lcd_time